pyrocms/vagrant-pyrocms/README.md

 Install [Vagrant](http://vagrantup.com/v1/docs/getting-started/index.html) (which requires [VirtualBox](https://www.virtualbox.org/wiki/Downloads)) then run the following commands:

+	mkdir ~/vagrant
-	git clone --recursive git://github.com/pyrocms/vagrant.git pyrocms-vagrant
+	git clone --recursive git://github.com/pyrocms/vagrant.git ~/vagrant/pyrocms
-	cd pyrocms-vagrant/
+	cd ~/vagrant/pyrocms
 	vagrant up

 That is all you need to get a virtual machine with everything you need set up to run PyroCMS.
+Check it is working by browsing to `http://localhost:8897/`.
+You can configure it to work on any port, we just put it there as 8080 is often taken too.

 ## Configurating Vagrant

 There is a `Vagrantfile` included in the root of this repository with some default settings enabled.
-Change the hostname IP if you need, or use a bridged connection.
+Change the port number or switch to using a hostonly connection.
 It's all in [here](https://github.com/pyrocms/vagrant/blob/master/Vagrantfile).

 ## Current Manfiests